-For the 2022 Pacific halibut assessment, both of these conclusions were evaluated for inclusion into the four stock assessment models.
-First. an age-independent prior on M for Pacific halibut was developed based on the meta-analysis of Hamel (2014; and subsequently updated, Hamel pers. comm.), which uses the prediction interval based on a metaanalysis of the maximum observed age for a wide range of species.
+For the 2022 Pacific halibut assessment both of these concepts were included in the four stock assessment models.
+An age independent prior on M was developed based on published meta-analyses (Hamel 2014; Hamel and Cope 2022), which uses the prediction interval based on a meta-analysis of the maximum observed age for a wide range of species.
 Both male and female Pacific halibut have been observed to age-55 (with multiple fish of both sexes exceeding age-50 indicating that this is likely to be an accurate estimate of longevity, and not an artifact of a single case of ageing imprecision).
 The prior median is given by: